 Mediators can be so effective in these situations.
 Do not get me wrong mediation does not mean easy or quick.
-It takes work and often takes time to redirect people out of anger or betrayal or other hurt.
-But in our work as mediators we see that people can be moved.
+It takes work and often takes time to redirect people out of anger or betrayal or other hurts.
+But in our work as mediators, we see that people can be moved.
 In fact, when people are presented with the option of self-improvement and light at the end of the tunnel especially from a third party they know cares about them and the process, they move.
 A facilitated process like I am talking about is so different in kind than litigation it is a giant paradigm shift.
-This process is not about conflict and antagonism but about engaging in better communication, focusing inward and on personal growth and movement forward in their own lives.
+This process is not about conflict and antagonism but about engaging in better communication, focusing inward and on personal growth, and moving forward in their own lives.